 A certified animal cruelty investigator, Elise also works in tandem with Mark Ramos to manage the field services team.
-Investigator Ramsey has been with MHS for 5 years and was an investigator for 3 years before that.
+Investigator Ramsey has been with MHS since 2013 and was an investigator for 3 years before that.
 She holds certification from Code 3 Associates and the University of Colorado as an animal control officer and humane officer.
-She has also completed trainings in animal welfare, blood sports and is qualified to testify as an expert for both animal cruelty and dog fighting.
+She has also completed trainings in animal welfare, blood sports and is qualified to testify as an expert for both animal cruelty and dog fighting

 For Investigator Ramsey, “The most impactful part of my job is being able to educate people in the field regarding sterilization and proper care so that they are able to keep the animals they have, and prevent more from coming into the shelters.”

 Investigator McLeod has worked on behalf of the animals of Detroit at MHS since 2001.
 Dave began his career at our Detroit shelter, moving from rescue driver to field agent then full investigator.
 He is certified as an animal cruelty investigator by Code 3 Associates/ University of Missouri Columbia with additional training in dogfighting and has also completed disaster response training.

 Born and raised in Detroit, Dave’s favorite part of the job is “helping the animals and people of our great city.”

 Myron joined MHS in 2009, beginning his career as a rescue agent and assisting the cruelty investigations team as needed.
 He was soon promoted to field agent and achieved the title of cruelty investigator in 2017.
 He has completed training with Code 3 Associates and NACA (National Animal Control Association) in partnership with Colorado State University and CSU Veterinary teaching hospital.